EmanueleLM/DocumentsManagementService/README.md

 npm install <nome_package>
 ```

 The package will be installed in 'node_modules' folder and will be available through the javascript command 'require('<nome_package>')'.
-You may want to use also the npm option '-g' (global): in that case, read the documentation.
+You may want to use also the npm option '-g' (global): in that case, read the npm documentation.

 ### Section 1, Simple Tutorials
-- <a href="#11-creare-un-container-docker-e-far-comunicare-sistema-batch-e-mockup-server-windowslinux">1.1 Create a Docker containers and make them communicate (Windows/Linux)</a>;
+- <a href="#11-create-the-docker-containers-and-make-them-communicate-windowslinux">1.1 Create the Docker containers and make them communicate (Windows/Linux)</a>;
-- <a href="#12-gestire-container-senza-docker-compose-linux">1.2 Manage containers (import/export) without orchestrator and/or docker-compose (Linux)</a>
+- <a href="#12-manage-containers-importexport-without-orchestrator-andor-docker-compose-linux">1.2 Manage containers (import/export) without orchestrator and/or docker-compose (Linux)</a>
-- <a href="#13-deploy-dei-container-su-rete-privata-attenzione-binding-dellip-di-mongo-da-settare-su-un-unico-valore">1.3 Deploy on a dedicated Docker network</a>
+- <a href="#13-deploy-on-a-dedicated-docker-network">1.3 Deploy on a dedicated Docker network</a>
-- <a href="#14-container-con-servizi-in-massima-affidabilit%C3%A0-max-availability">1.4 Containers in 'max availability mode'</a>
+- <a href="#14-containers-in-high-availability-mode">1.4 Containers in 'high availability mode'</a>

 ### Sezione 2, Miscellanea
-- <a href="#21-comandi-utili-per-docker">2.1 Useful Docker commands (shell Windows/Linux)</a>;
+- <a href="#21-useful-docker-commands-shell-windowslinux">2.1 Useful Docker commands (shell Windows/Linux)</a>;
-- <a href="#22-comandi-mongo-linux-ubuntu">2.2 Useful Mongo commands (shell Linux)</a>
+- <a href="#22-useful-mongo-commands-shell-linux">2.2 Useful Mongo commands (shell Linux)</a>
 - <a href="#23-troubleshooting">2.3 Troubleshooting</a>.

 ## 1. Simple Tutorials

-### 1.1 Create a Docker containers and make them communicate (Windows/Linux)
+### 1.1 Create the Docker containers and make them communicate (Windows/Linux)
 Download and install Docker for Windows and/or for Liunx: for the former, you can use the official link (e.g. on Windows 10 go here https://runnable.com/docker/install-docker-on-windows-10), while for Linux you can use your favourite package manager (e.g. on Ubuntu a 'apt-get install docker' is enough), or again install it from source.

 Create a 'Dockerfile' (it is a plaintext) with no extension with this content: